kongondo/MenuBuilder/README.md

 1. Added various permissions to control visibility and editing of advanced settings

 #Version 0.0.3
-1. Option to allow markup in menu item title(label) - Supersusers only
+1. Option to allow markup in menu item title (label) - superusers only
 2. Added more options to render() method, e.g. first, last classes

 #Version 0.0.2